-- (24) Regarding EFRAG's concern that non-contractually specified inflation cannot be designated as a risk component (paragraph 31 of EFRAG's draft comment letter), we agree that this issue could create inconsistencies with risk management practices. - (25) Regarding the issue of sub-LIBOR within the context of the general hedging model, our view is that if more flexibility is provided (i.e. with the eligibility of a benchmark component in hedging a debt instrument with a negative indexation), then the current carve-out problem could be avoided.
-As such, this is likely to be a critical point for European banks and an important issue for the IASB to address.

-(26) There might be a resulting concern if the sub-LIBOR is below zero.
+- (22) We stress the importance of the requirement for the risk component to be separately identifiable and reliably measurable.
+In some cases, the ED as currently drafted might (incorrectly) eliminate the reporting of ineffectiveness.
+We are concerned that the drafted guidance is not sufficiently clear to ensure consistency.
+This concern is particularly relevant in the case of industries other than financial services, e.g. crude oil component in the fuel purchase contract (see the example provided in paragraph B16(b) of the ED and the concerns expressed in the Alternative View in AV2).
+The definition/identification of the component should not be arbitrary and the applied risk management practice should be properly disclosed. - (23) As highlighted by EFRAG, we agree that not allowing non-contractually specified inflation to be designated as a risk component could create inconsistencies with risk management practices. - (24) Regarding the issue of sub-LIBOR within the context of the general hedging model, our view is that if more flexibility is provided (i.e. with the eligibility of a benchmark component in hedging a debt instrument with a negative indexation), then the current carve-out problem could be avoided.
+As such, this is likely to be a critical point for European banks and an important issue for the IASB to address. - (25) There might be a resulting concern if the sub-LIBOR is below zero.
 However, it should be possible to arrive at a reasonable solution for this limited problem, either in this proposal or in the following ED on macro-hedging.